-There are a number of options available when it comes to picking a motion sensor for your home, and each one functions slightly differently.
-Most of today’s motion sensors are wireless, electronic, and use either active or passive sensors.
+There are a few options available when it comes to picking a motion sensor for your home, and each one functions slightly differently.
+Most of today’s motion detectors are wireless, electronic, and use either active or passive sensors.

 Another type of active motion detector uses light instead of sound.
 If you’ve ever seen a spy movie where the main character has to pass through a bunch of invisible laser beams (revealed by chemical fog) to infiltrate a facility, you know what photosensors are.
 When something moves into the path of the beam, disrupting the flow of energy, the alarm goes off.

-Also known as PIR sensors, this is the type of sensor that is most commonly chosen to protect residential homes due to its cost-effectiveness and ease of use.
+Also known as PIR motion sensors, this is the type of motion detector that is most commonly chosen to protect residential homes due to its cost-effectiveness and ease of use.
 These sensors detect infrared energy that is released from the body heat radiating off of humans and animals.

 PIR sensors are intuitive and can come with a variety of features such as a 90-degree look down, so that no intruder will be able to sneak underneath the sensor’s range of vision.

-Second, we suggest placing them in hallways that an intruder would have to travel down as they make their way towards their primary target: the master bedroom.
+Second, we suggest placing them in hallways or living rooms that an intruder would have to traverse to reach their primary target: the master bedroom.

-Motion detectors are not only used for keeping intruders out; if you have little ones at home that you want to keep away from hot or dangerous areas, you can install a self-monitored motion detector that will notify you when the device detects any movement in the off-limits part of your home.
+Motion detectors are not only used for keeping intruders out; if you have little ones at home that you want to keep safely within a certain part of the house, you can install a self-monitored motion detector that will notify you when the device detects any movement in the off-limits part of your home.

 The benefits of having motion detection technology in your home are numerous.
-When used in conjunction with other home security measures like glass break detectors, motion detectors are highly effective at protecting your home and family.
+When used in conjunction with other security measures like glass break detectors, motion detectors are highly effective.

 You can never be too cautious when it comes to protecting your family and since we can’t physically be everywhere at once, motion detectors provide an extra layer of security and peace of mind.